ishtiyaq/secure-database-backups/README.md

-# Long-term retention for secure MySQL backups
+# Long-term retention for secure MySQL/Postgres backups

 This Docker image will backup your MySQL/MariaDB, and Postgres databases following the Grandfather-Father-Son (GFS) retention scheme.